Let’s say I asked you to take a vacation with me (assuming we knew each other first). The first question you’d ask would be, “Where are we going?”

 Building Consensus Around a Shared Vision

-His response was rather self-serving and shortsighted.
-It certainly didn’t align with the firm’s mission and values, and it would have alienated the clients, employees, and communities that they’re supposed to be serving.
+His response was self-serving and shortsighted.
+It certainly didn’t align with the firm’s mission and values, and it would have alienated the clients, employees, and communities that they’re supposed to prioritize.

 Every Business Needs a Vision Statement